TrashCatCait/bios-boot-test/README.md

 # Issues:

+### Known Issues:
+Below is a list of all the issues that I know of at this point.
+Either through my testing or what others have told me about.

+- ATA Load function:
+Doesn't work correctly on "Desktops"(I'm still unsure what exactly is causing this issue, but at the moment it I've only found this happening on Desktop computers.).
+But basically all ATA buses report 0xff which would imply the ports don't exist.
+I need to spend some time to try and find the exact issue.
+Seems to work on the laptops I've tested on (Lenovo ThinkPad T530) and on Virtual machines.

+If you find this issue on non-desktop computers or have some insigth into this please feel free to open an issue and I'll happily look over it.
+As it may help me track down the exact issue.

 ### Building Issues:
 If you encountered an error during building this project I'd suggest double checking our tool versions are the same and checking you're on the master branch as it could just be a broken unstable branch.
 But if none of the above helped you and you're still facing issues please feel free to file an issues with a descriptive title and the output of your nasm assembler for debuging.